osHamad/osHamad/README.md

 My name is Osama Hamad, a high school student who is passionate about computer science and programming.
 I like to work on whatever projects I think are fun or potentially benefitial to me or others.

-- 🔭 Project I am mainly working on: A url shortener chrome extension.
+- 🔭 Project I am mainly working on: A full stack web forum for my school board for math and science support.
 - 🌱 I’m currently learning how to build web applications with the mern stack.
 - 👯 I hope to contribute more to open source projects in the future.